By

 So how exactly do you decline an employee’s request for time off?
 Below are a few tips and some advice for those tough conversations.

-Bottom line, don’t be quick to reject a time-off request.
+Bottom line: Don’t be quick to reject a time-off request.
 First, take some time to examine the situation from all angles.

-A series of back-and-forth emails, for example, may only exacerbate the issue as sometimes we can misinterpret an email.
-You want to be clear in how you communicate and explain why the request can’t be met.
-Ultimately, if you still do have to deny the vacation request, hopefully, your openness and forthrightness will have helped to alleviate some of the tension.
+Ideally, have this conversation in person.
+A series of back-and-forth emails, for example, may only exacerbate the issue, as employees sometimes can misinterpret the tone and intent of an email.
+Be clear in how you communicate, and explain why the request can’t be met.
+Ultimately, if you still must deny the time off request, hopefully, your openness and forthrightness will have helped to alleviate some of the tension.

-Related: Six Ways to Effectively Manage Time Off Requests >>
+RELATED: Six Ways to Effectively Manage Time Off Requests >>

-For more information on how Axcet HR Solutions can help you with difficult employee relations issues visit our website.
+For more information on how Axcet HR Solutions can help you with difficult employee relations issues, visit our website.